Step-by-Step ETC Guide for NIRISS AMI Observations of Extrasolar Planets Around a Host Star

 See also: NIRISS Target Acquisition, JWST ETC NIRISS Target Acquisition

-target acquisition (TA) is required in order to precisely position the target on the detector.
+A target acquisition (TA) is required in order to precisely position the target on the detector.
 A signal-to-noise ratio (SNR) ≥ 30 is recommended to achieve a successful TA, which achieves a centroid accuracy of ≤ 0.15 pixel.
 Increasing the SNR to 100 improves the centroiding accuracy up to ≤ 0.05 pixel.

 The acquisition mode is either AMIBRIGHT, for sources with M-band magnitudes between 2.9 ≤ M ≤ 9.2 (Vega), or AMIFAINT, for sources with magnitudes between 9.2 ≤ M ≤ 14.4 (Vega).
-Since both sources are brighter than M = 8.5, we use the AMIBRIGHT acquisition mode.
+Since both sources are brighter than M = 8.5, use the AMIBRIGHT acquisition mode.
 TA is always performed with the F480M filter.
 The only allowed readout pattern for a TA with the AMIBRIGHT acquisition mode is NISRAPID and the number of integrations and exposures is limited to 1; hence a user can not update these values in the ETC UI.

 Target

-• Backgrounds tab - we entered the coordinates for HD 218396 (23:07:28.83 +21:08:02.53and selected Medium for Background configuration;
+- Backgrounds tab - enter the coordinates for HD 218396 (23:07:28.83 +21:08:02.53) and select Medium for Background configuration;

 PSF reference star

-With the exposure parameters now determined for this program, we can populate the observation template in APT.
+With the exposure parameters now determined for this program, you can populate the observation template in APT.
 See the Step-by-Step APT guide for NIRISS AMI Example Science Program to complete the proposal preparation for this example science program.

 References